vvaltchev/tilck/docs/atomics.md

    - volatile atomic variables

 An example: the `state` field in `struct task`.
-It needs to be atomic because its value can be read and updated by interrupt handlers (see `tasklet.c`), but it also needs to be *volatile* because it is read in loops (see `sys_waitpid`) waiting for it to change.
+It needs to be atomic because its value can be read and updated by interrupt handlers (see `wth.c`), but it also needs to be *volatile* because it is read in loops (see `sys_waitpid`) waiting for it to change.
 Theoretically, in case of consecutive atomic loads, the compiler is *not* obliged to perform every time an actual read and it might